kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 When the user clicks "Mark," I save not only `window.pageYOffset` but also `window.innerHeight` and `document.body.scrollHeight`.
-Since `window.pageYOffset + window.innerHeight` roughly equals `document.body.scrollHeight`, we can adapt to page resizes with a normalization procedure when the user clicks "Jump."
+Since `window.pageYOffset + window.innerHeight` roughly equals `document.body.scrollHeight` when the user scrolls to the bottom of the page, we can adapt to page resizes with a normalization procedure when the user clicks "Jump."

 Is it that easy?
 Unfortunately, no. This method fails when the page gets longer due to dynamic content updates (like new comments).
 In this case,